Christmas in Europe is a wonderful blend of festive decorations, sumptuous sweets, holiday jingles, and a warm sense of nostalgia.

 - Market dates: November 26 to December 23

 ⓘ TIP: While you’re here, make sure to indulge in a local dessert called a schneeball (snowball).
-This is made from sliced shortcrust pastry dough rolled into a ball and deep-fried.
-It’s then dusted with powdered sugar or dipped in chocolate.
+It’s basically slices of shortcrust pastry dough that are rolled into a ball and deep-fried before being dusted with powdered sugar or dipped in chocolate.

 Cologne has several Christmas markets spread throughout the city.

 Cologne Cathedral Christmas Market.
 The largest and most popular among these is the Cologne Cathedral Market.
 With a backdrop of the gothic Cologne Cathedral and a glistening Christmas tree, a warm and joyful atmosphere surrounds you.